top of page

 1) The three “Major Festivals” listed in the Torah are:

-The three “Major Festivals” are mentioned in the Torah:
+Festivals are mentioned three times in the Torah:

 In Exodus / Parshas Mishpatim / Chapter 23 / Verses 14-17, it says: